Present:- IM, GS, AD, AB, JM, LC, BK

 Could possibly apply for a further grant from the hydro fund but this would have to be as a new project of making approach paths disabled-accessible, not for the bridge.

-Graham Mabin of Pitmain has said he will organise a barrier at the road end of the bridge to stop people parking there (the rocks aren’t sufficient as they can be moved aside).
+Graham Mabon of Pitmain has said he will organise a barrier at the road end of the bridge to stop people parking there (the rocks aren’t sufficient as they can be moved aside).

 IM mentioned that the tennis club is going to do some work and have enquired as to whether they could apply for a grant.
-IM suggested that ‘we’ do their path & incorporate it into the paths network.
-Confirmed that they should make application to the hydro fund.
+We are investigating costs in dealing with their path to DDA standard and will then discuss further with them.

 Hydro Fund Grants